qianO33/mcp-excel-server/README.md

   - Reads the Excel contents of a file
   - Input: `path` (string)
   - Uses UTF-8 encoding for excel file

+- **get_online_excel_content**
+  - Fetches and reads Excel content from a URL
+  - Input: `path` (string): ONLINE URL to the Excel file
+  - Returns the Excel data as a JSON array
+  - Useful for reading Excel files hosted on remote servers

+#### 📒 Writing Excel

+- **write_excel_content**
+  - Creates a new Excel file or overwrites an existing one with the specified data
+  - Inputs:
+    - `path` (string): File location for the Excel file
+    - `content` (string or array): JSON data to write to the Excel file
+      - Accepts either a JSON string or a direct array of objects
+      - Each object represents a row in the Excel sheet
+  - Automatically creates a workbook with a 'Sheet1' worksheet
+  - Returns confirmation message upon successful write

 ## 🔧 Usage Guide